CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [AppFlowy](https://github.com/AppFlowy-IO/appflowy) – An open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 - [Bangle.io](https://bangle.io) – A free alternative to Notion that takes markdown notes saved right in your computer.
+- [BatNoter](https://github.com/batnoter/batnoter) – An open source, markdown-based, self-hosted note taking webapp that can act as alternative to Evernote.
+The project was renamed from gitnoter to batnoter.
 - [Hyperdraft](https://hyperdraft.rosano.ca) – An open-source notes app that works in the browser and syncs with 0data protocols.
 - [Joplin](https://github.com/laurent22/joplin) – Note taking and to-do application with synchronization capabilities.
 - [Lomorage](https://lomorage.com/) – Mobile first self-host photo storage solution, and has native iOS / Android application as well as optimization for Raspberry PI and Armbian OS.